Nicole Powell: WNBA career

 Powell was picked No. 3 overall by the Charlotte Sting in the 2004 WNBA draft.
 She was used by the Sting as a utility player, appearing in 31 games.

 On March 3, 2005, she was traded to the Sacramento Monarchs in a multi-player deal.
 The trade greatly aided the Monarchs in the 2005 season while Powell enjoyed a breakout year and eventually was named the recipient of that year's WNBA's Most Improved Player award.
 She played a pivotal role in the Monarchs' 2005 WNBA Finals victory over the Connecticut Sun.
 Although the Monarchs struggled in subsequent years, Powell's statistics continued to improve.
 In 2009, with several of her teammates hobbled by injuries, Powell averaged 16.7 points per game and was the best free throw shooter in the WNBA with 97.9% of attempts made.
 She also participated in the 2009 WNBA All-Star Game, where she scored 21 points off the bench.
 The Monarchs ceased operations following their 2009 season.
-The New York Liberty selected Nicole Powell with the first pick in the ensuing dispersal draft.
+The New York Liberty selected Powell with the first pick in the 2010 dispersal draft.

 She was traded to the Tulsa Shock before the 2013 season and signed with the Seattle Storm before the 2014 season.